penguintutor/robot-arm/README.md

 Todo / Future development
 =========================

 At the moment only real-time operation of the robot arm is included.
 In future I hope to add record and playback functionality.
+Space has been left at the right hand side of the screen so that this can be included in the one window.

 Hover doesn't do anything yet (perhaps add tooltips).

 Acnowledgements